 If there is more than one alternative URL specified for a country + language combination, they will be flagged as inconsistent in this report.

 Log in to your account now to view pages with, without or with inconsistent hreflang tags on your site or check out our other blog posts.

-For more information on hreflang and the other elements of international SEO, such as geotargeting and content localisation, make sure you read our internationalisation white paper.
+To learn even more about the ins and outs of hreflang and the other elements of international SEO such as geotargeting and content localisation, make sure you read our comprehensive internationalisation white paper.